 This will likely result in more arrests of innocent neurodivergent people who happen to be different, have an atypical behaviour and may not conform in their reaction when approached.
 Autistic behaviour can be found to be suspicious and an arrest is traumatic even when one appears almost too calm.

 If you have had any dealings with the National Autistic Society, please read an open letter to its trustees calling for its use of inclusive language, and its focus on the positive of autism and on equal opportunities for autistic people.
-(This letter concludes a campaign of engagement with the National Autistic Society detailed in a separate document.)
+(This letter concludes a campaign of engagement with the National Autistic Society detailed further below.)

 If you are supportive of this letter and are happy to sign it, email me and I’ll add your name as a signatory.

 The letter was sent to the National Autistic Society trustees on 2015-09-04.
-They responded on 2015-09-11 with a short generic text (copied below the open letter) ignoring all the issues raised in the letter and demonstrating a lack of respect to the signatories.
+They responded on 2015-09-11 with a short generic text (also copied below) ignoring all the issues raised in the letter and demonstrating a lack of respect to the signatories.

 I have requested the membership department of the National Autistic Society to terminate my membership with immediate effect.